Marvel's Spider-Man: Video games

+Notes: 1.
+Downloadable content for Marvel's Spider-Man.
+2. Remastered version of Marvel's Spider-Man.

 Marvel's Spider-Man games (2018–present)

 Marvel's Spider-Man (2018)

 Marvel's Spider-Man is the first entry in the series, released for the PlayStation 4 in September 2018.
 Taking place eight years into Peter Parker's career as Spider-Man, it focuses on the super-human crime lord Mister Negative, and his plot to seize control of New York City's criminal underworld.
 When he threatens to release a deadly virus with the assistance of a group of escaped supervillains known as the Sinister Six, Spider-Man must confront him and save the city while dealing with the personal problems of his civilian persona.
 He is accompanied in his efforts by former Daily Bugle colleague and ex-girlfriend Mary Jane Watson, New York City Police Department (NYPD) captain Yuri Watanabe, and Miles Morales, son of NYPD officer Jefferson Davis.

 The City That Never Sleeps (2018)

 Insomniac supported the game with a downloadable content (DLC) campaign, The City That Never Sleeps, consisting of three episodes that were released monthly from October to December 2018.
 Taking place a few months following the events of the base game, the DLC sees Spider-Man combat a new crime wave led by the physically enhanced mob boss Hammerhead, with the assistance of expert thief and former lover Felicia Hardy, and Silver Sablinova, the owner and operator of the mercenary group Sable International.